 Global Shutter Camera

-Most of the DSLR cameras and mobile phone’s cameras are using Rolling Shutter technology including Canon, Nikon and iPhones, while industry cameras are using Global Shutter technology.
-Why cameras are so different, let’s take a look at the facts of these two kind of technology.
+Most of the DSLR cameras and mobile phone’s cameras are using Rolling Shutter technology including Canon, Nikon, and iPhones, while industry cameras are using Global Shutter technology.
+Why cameras are so different, let’s take a look at the facts of these two kinds of technology.

-Rather than the rolling shutter camera, global shutter camera exposures all pixels at the same time.
-The shutter opens at a certain of time then closed, blocking the light enter into the sensor.
+Rather than the rolling shutter camera, the global shutter camera exposures all pixels at the same time.
+The shutter opens at a certain time then closed, blocking the light enter into the sensor.